TehMuffinMoo/URLScan.io/docs/Functions/Invoke-URLScan.md

 ### -APIKey
 The -APIKey parameter enables you to specify an API Key if you have an account with URLScan.io.
 This will enable higher query limits and larger page sizes.
+This is only necessary if your API Key has not been saved using Set-URLScanConfiguration

 ```yaml
 Type: String